DCYF Child Care Grant Opportunities

 Where can I find more information?

-See the Early Achievers Supports and Resources webpage.
+See the Early Achievers Needs-Based Grant webpage.

-Complex Needs Funds are intended to promote inclusive, least-restrictive environments, and to support child care providers serving children who have developmental delays, disabilities, behavioral needs, and/or other unique needs.
+Complex Needs Funds are to promote inclusive, least-restrictive environments, and to support child care providers serving children who have developmental delays, disabilities, behavioral needs, and/or other unique needs.

 Who is eligible?

-• Open licensed, certified, or certified-for-payment-only child care providers.*
+• Open licensed, certified, or certified for payment only child care providers.

 How much funding can a provider apply for?

-License-exempt FFN providers who are eligible may request between $100 and $2,000.
+If you are a License-exempt FFN provider, you may request between $100 and $2,000.

 When can providers apply?